A Level Biology: Lesson 168. What is Meant by the Term Diploid?

 Check Your Spec!

-This A-Level Biology Revision session explains the term Diploid as expected to be understood and defined for ALL A-Level Biology Specifications.
+This A Level Biology Revision Lesson Explains the term Diploid as expected to be understood and defined for ALL A Level Biology Specifications.

 The term diploid appears in many places in ALL specifications.
 It’s just a term you must understand and be able to define.
 Additionally, Students should be able to use the expression 2n to calculate the possible number of different combinations of chromosomes.